-If you are proposing a relocation site not listed below, please keep the following requirements in mind:
+If you are proposing a relocation site, please keep the following requirements in mind:

 - Lots must be +70m in length in order to enable full distance shooting plus space behind the shooting line.

 - Lots must not be currently in use by any conflicting owner or organization.

 - Populated area (so as to avoid vandals and theft)